 Among the policies Colorado law requires is one that provides “a fair and impartial fact finder as to whether the alleged violation actually occurred,” and which homeowner should be held liable.
 In fact, the HOA must “guarantee the…owner notice and an opportunity to be heard before an impartial decision-maker.”
 C.R.S. § 38-33.3-209.5

 Most homeowners and many attorneys are unaware of this defense, and too often give in to the HOA’s demands.

 Abandonment or Selective Enforcement

-For an abandonment defense to be successful, you must show that a reasonable person observing the neighborhood, with knowledge of the covenants of your HOA, would conclude that the HOA has abandoned the enforcement of the covenant.
-Therefore, to prevail with a selective enforcement or abandonment defense, you must show other similar violations of a substantial nature.
+To successfully use this defense, you must show that a reasonable person observing the neighborhood, with knowledge of the covenants of your HOA, would conclude that the HOA has abandoned the enforcement of the covenant.
+You must show other similar violations.

-In other circumstances, counterclaims against the HOA or a board member individually may be warranted.
-Because court procedure includes a doctrine called “compulsory counterclaims” it means that you must bring your claims timely or they will be lost forever.
-Don’t lose your claims.
+In other circumstances, counterclaims against the HOA or an individual board member may be warranted.
+You must bring your claims in a timely manner or they will be lost forever.
+Don’t wait.

 The law provides a variety of remedies if your HOA is found to be violating the law.

 Here are a few of the remedies that may be available to you: